Monday, November 4th, 2013, 2:26 pm

 -You can now see exactly how many points you earn with each charge on the Sapphire Preferred card.
 Just click on a transaction online and you’ll see if you correctly earned double or triple points.
 For example I was able to tell that The Bagel Shoppe in Cleveland isn’t properly coded as dining but a quick SM earned points to compensate for that and then some, so it’s definitely worth checking your online activity.

--Via Gary, on select Barclay cards, like the Barclaycard Arrival World Mastercard (one of the top cashback cards at 2.22%) are now giving cardholders their Transunion FICO score free of charge.
+-Select Barclay cards are now giving cardholders their Transunion FICO score free of charge.
 Just login to your account and check it out.
 It will update automatically when there is a change.
 Note that this is TU-08 which is the score that Barclays uses but not many other banks do.
 Still it’s useful to know and it is a legit FICO score.
 The ’98 and ’04 FICO models are still more commonly used that ’08.

 The ’08 model FICO: